m-kru/hbs/user-manual/commands.typ

 By default, testbench targets are run in parallel.
 The default number of workers equals the number of threads on your CPU.
 If you provide extra arguments to the `test` command, only testbench targets which path contain at least one of the provided strings are run.
-The below snippet presents an output for running all testbenched of the bus functional model in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
+The following snippet presents an output for running all testbenched of the bus functional model in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
 ```
 [user@host ap] hbs test bfm
 running 4 targets with 16 workers